northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Zach Holt - BOTS.md

 | **Total**          			  |                    |                       |              |                          |           | $20.00  |   |

 ## Analysis
-The choice to purchase an alrady manufactured BOTS aims to save the team time and resources.
+The choice to purchase an already manufactured BOTS aims to save the team time and resources.
 Since we are on a schedule, and this is only a small part of the whole, this decision will prove to be valuable.
-The chosed switch meets the requirements of the Formula SAE Rulebook, explained from the datasheet [2],[3] as follows: It operates as a normally closed (NC) switch, meaning that it opens the circuit upon being triggered.
+The chosen switch meets the requirements of the Formula SAE Rulebook, explained from the datasheet [2],[3] as follows: It operates as a normally closed (NC) switch, meaning that it opens the circuit upon being triggered.
 It is also rated for up to 5A 125-250VAC, which is capable of handling a comparable DC current in the shutdown circuit.

 Apart from the SAE rules, it is also a good choice for these additional reasons: It has an IP67 rating, meaning it operates reliably in harsh conditions.
 It is also able to operate in a temperature range of -25C to 150C.